 The ferry trip from Athens to Aegina and Agistri is among the most economical ferry routes in Greece.
-Ferries depart daily from Piraeus, the main port of Athens, and in fact there are many ferry schedules to these two islands.
+Ferries depart daily from Piraeus, the main port of Athens, and in fact, there are many ferry schedules to these two islands.
 Ferries to Aegina depart almost every hour, while ferries to Agistri depart 4-5 times per day.
 There are both conventional (slow) and fast (hydrofoils) ferries to Aegina and Agistri.

 Prices for ferry trips to Aegina start from 7 euros per person one way with the normal ferry (1 hour and 15 min) and from 13.5 euros with the hydrofoil (40 min).
-The price for ferry from Piraeus to Agistri is also 13.5 euros per person one way and the trip is 50 min with hydrofoil.
+The price for the ferry from Piraeus to Agistri is also 13.5 euros per person one way and the trip is 50 min with a hydrofoil.

 #From Rafina to Andros

 Cheap Greek ferry tickets are also available for the Greek island of Andros.
-This is a lovely island of Cyclades, with typical architecture, beautiful beaches and relaxing atmosphere.
+This is a lovely island of Cyclades, with typical architecture, beautiful beaches, and a relaxing atmosphere.
 Ferries to Andros depart from the port of Rafina, the closest port to Athens airport.
 Ferries depart about 4-5 times per day, and the trip lasts 2 hours.
 Ticket prices start from 17 euros per person one way (deck ticket).